 In late April of this year, Saudi Crown Prince Mohammad bin Salman reportedly told an assembled group of Jewish-American leaders, “In the last several decades the Palestinian leadership has missed one opportunity after the other and rejected all the peace proposals it was given.
 It is about time the Palestinians take the proposals and agree to come to the negotiations table or shut up and stop complaining.”

-Clearly, this is not the world of universal Arab opposition into which Israel was born.
+Clearly this is not the world of universal Arab opposition into which Israel was born.

 Israel’s external displays of strength are equally matched by its internal fortitude.
-No longer is it the struggling, resource-poor country of hungry immigrants that it was in 1948.
+No longer is it the struggling, resource-poor country of immigrants that it was in 1948.
 Today Israel’s economy is one of the most dynamic in the world, on track to grow by around 3 percent through the end of 2019.
 Unemployment is lower than it has been in years.
 Life expectancy is up.
 Unlike many developed countries, Israel’s population growth is well above replacement rate.
-Israel has recently discovered and begun exploiting a massive natural gas field offshore, and its pioneering work in desalination, irrigation, and wastewater treatment has taken the country from water shortage to water surplus in just a few years.
+Israel recently discovered and began exploiting a massive natural gas field offshore, and its pioneering work in desalination, irrigation, and wastewater treatment has taken the country from water shortage to water surplus in just a few years.

 We extend our hand to all neighboring states and their peoples in an offer of peace and good neighborliness, and appeal to them to establish bonds of cooperation and mutual help with the sovereign Jewish people settled in its own land.
 The State of Israel is prepared to do its share in a common effort for the advancement of the entire Middle East.